HiNsKeY/OpenTracerUnit/README.md

 ## Future Improvements

 * Better power delivery with ability to build in USB charging (USB-C ideally)
-* Smaller battery, with ability to integrate it with design
+* Smaller battery, with ability to integrate it with design (1S Li-Po)
 * More guns added to CAD design library
+* Auto recalibrate if LED stays on for over X time

 ## In Progress